 Here’s where the thought experiment comes in.
-This is where it gets really uncomfortable and not in the awkward boner sort of way.
+This is where it gets really uncomfortable.
 Watch the scene above once as you usually would.
 You don’t need to know the context too much.
 This is just Black Widow beating up the hired goons of Justin Hammer, the primary antagonist of the movie.
 Use that first reaction as a baseline of sorts.

 Now, watch the scene again.
 This time, though, reverse all the genders of the characters involved.
 Make Black Widow a man.
 Make Justin Hammer’s goons women.
 Let it play out in your mind, this lone male character beating up all these women.
 Does the scene evoke the same reaction?
 For most people not named Chris Brown, it probably makes you sick to your stomach.

 This goes beyond the typical double standards between men and women, which I’ve talked about before.
 It even goes beyond strong female characters, which I’ve also touched on in various ways.
 This is one of those dynamics that has always been there right in front of us.
 We just don’t take the time to scrutinize it.

 We can watch scenes of James Bond beating the crap out of a bunch of SPECTRE henchmen and be entertained.
 We can also watch scenes of Black Widow, Sarah Conner, and Furiosa do the same and be entertained.
 Swap the genders, though, and it becomes extremely distressing.
 We don’t see powerful characters kicking ass anymore.
 We just see a man beating up multiple women.